-You may discharge the generated proof obligation with automated decision procedures or interactive proof assistant.
-Technically, WP is interfaced with Alt-Ergo [CCK06], Coq [Coq10], and any decision procedures supported by Why [Fil03].
+You may discharge the generated proof obligations with automated decision procedures or interactive proof assistants.
+Technically, WP is interfaced with Alt-Ergo [CCK06], Coq [Coq10], and the decision procedures supported by Why [Fil03].

-1.3 Memory Models
+1.4 Memory Models

 The essence of weakest precondition calculus is to translate code annotation into mathematical properties.
 Consider the simple case of an annotation referring to a non-pointer C-variable x: